-That reminds me of Shankar’s previous classic Nayak featuring my favourite Anil Kapoor.
-In one of the scenes, a crawling disabled youth honours Anil Kapoor with a garland and requests to stand for elections saying, “My country has become lame like me.
+That reminds me of Shankar’s previous classic Nayak featuring my favorite Anil Kapoor.
+In one of the scenes, a crawling disabled youth honors Anil Kapoor with a garland and requests to stand for elections saying, “My country has become lame like me.
 Make it walk.”
 That scene struck very well in the context of the film and even the protagonist Anil Kapoor vows to fight the elections in the film.
 On the contrary, it reinforced the stereotype that disabled people cannot contribute to growth.
-Does “Make it walk” means that a disabled person cannot contribute to nation building?
+Does “Make it walk” means that a disabled person cannot contribute to nation-building?

 The negative images of disability in these media, although false, have become so familiar that people believe they show the reality of disabled people's lives.
 The non-disabled audience accepts unquestioningly these false images because it is more comfortable to do so than to face their deep-seated fear of difference.
 Jenny Morris argues in Pride Against Prejudice, “If we do not 'appear' as real people, with the need for love, affection, friendship and the right to a good quality of life, how can non-disabled people give any meaning to our lives?"

-My initial reaction was disbelief that the world renowned director has portrayed disabled in such a spirit.
-My knee jerk reaction was 3 tweets to him and in one of those I said that I am proud to use crutch and NOT ashamed of knowing people having kyphosis or scoliosis.
+My initial reaction was disbelief that the world-renowned director has portrayed disabled in such a spirit.
+My knee jerk reaction was 3 tweets to him and in one of those, I said that I am proud to use a crutch and NOT ashamed of knowing people having kyphosis or scoliosis.
 No wonder the great director blocked me on Twitter.

-The Cinematograph Act, 1952 under section 5B(2) states that the "Central Board of Film Certification shall ensure that scenes showing abuse or ridicule of physically and mentally handicapped persons [2(iii)b) and scenes that may have the effect of de-sensitising or de-humanising people are not shown [2(iv)]."
+The Cinematograph Act, 1952 under section 5B(2) states that the "Central Board of Film Certification shall ensure that scenes showing abuse or ridicule of physically and mentally handicapped persons [2(iii)b) and scenes that may have the effect of de-sensitizing or de-humanizing people are not shown [2(iv)]."

 The disabled character Quasimodo originates from Latin words "quasi" and "modo" also mean "almost" and "the standard measure" respectively.
 As such, Quasimodo is "almost the standard measure" of a human being.
 The measure should be empathy and compassion (as shown by Quasimodo’s love for Esmeralda) and not disability.
 The use of crutches to equate beasts with disable was totally unwarranted.